On Clarity in Performance Reporting

 • Where performance management processes are undefined, explanation substitutes for action.

-• Where ownership is blurred, wording substitutes for accountability.
+• Where ownership is blurred, narrative substitutes for accountability.

 Compliance without learning